pifroggi/vs_grain/README.md

 * average
 * normal

-## Tips
+## Tips & Troubleshooting
-If fgrain is too slow for you, try generating a short grain clip with it on gray background and then loop and add it with overlay.
-That looks a little less good, but is much faster.
+If fgrain is too slow for you, try generating a short grain clip on gray background and then use vs_grain.overlay with blend_mode="grainmerge" to apply it to the whole clip.